BiodataAnalysisGroup/DOME-Training-Course/docs/index.md

 ---
 ## Setup

-### Data setup
-To run this lesson you need to install data from …

 ### Software setup
-To run this course you need to install… continue with software installation instructions
+To run this course you just need to have a computer with an internet browser.